LaOwlLol/fp-sound/README.md

-# fp-sound version 0.1.0 - A 'bare bones' sound API for Java.
+# fp-sound version 0.1.1 - A 'bare bones' sound API for Java.

 This is a 'bare bones' audio library for audio play back.
 The API prioritizes minimal code to play audio for those who 'just need to play audio'.

-The API also provides a AudioDirectory for caching and retrieving audio files (from a local file directory) by name.
-Supported audio formats listed below.
+This API provides three things:
+ 1. 32 track audio engine.
+Where each new play audio call starts on a new track.
+ 2. AudioDirectory object that provides a key (string) value (File) interface to audio in a file system directory.
+ 3. Services for getting system sound Mixer and Line details.

 ## How to: